mviereck/kaptain/README.md

 GUI frontend for shell commands

 A fork from http://kaptain.sourceforge.net/.
 Honours go to author Zsolt Térek.

-> Introduction
->
->Kaptain is a universal graphical front-end for command line programs.
+Kaptain is a universal graphical front-end for command line programs.
 It works on linux/UNIX platforms whereever Qt is available.
 Release 0.73 is using qmake and is compatible with Qt 4.

->
->Someone writes a simple script (so called grammar) which describes the possible arguments for a command line program and Kaptain brings up a friendly dialog to the user to set up the command line.
+Someone writes a simple script (so called grammar) which describes the possible arguments for a command line program and Kaptain brings up a friendly dialog to the user to set up the command line.

 [Dokumentation of kaptain](http://kaptain.sourceforge.net/docs/kaptain.html)

 This little repo stores a copy of the source code and provides instructions for compilation.
-In the long term, it may provide some binary packages for multiple distributions.
+Also, it provides some binary packages.

 Unfortunately, kaptain is no longer maintained, and as it is based on QT4 and not ported to QT5, it already disappears from official repositories.
 It is a quite useful tool and I am not aware of another one that is able to provide its features.
 Personally, I am using it as a frontend for [x11docker](https://github.com/mviereck/x11docker).